 - give precise instructions using correct names for shapes, features and position

-- gct appropriately to instructions for action with shapes.
+- act appropriately to instructions for action with shapes.

-Students could try to write a set of instructions to build an arrangement from a photograph.
+- Students could write a set of instructions to build an arrangement from a photograph.
 This might also be done as a class if the literacy demands are too high.